 Open to people ages 18 years and up

-- Histologically confirmed MCC metastases in clinically detected lymph node(s)
+- Histologically confirmed MCC metastases in regional lymph node(s)

-- Confirmation of the MCC diagnosis in the clinically suspicious lymph node(s) is mandatory for trial participation
+- Confirmation of the MCC diagnosis in the regional lymph node(s) is mandatory for trial participation

 - (NOTE: In-transit metastases without regional nodal involvement could be allowed, but only after written approval of the medical monitor)

-- Must have completed definitive treatment that included surgical removal of the clinically detected MCC metastases (with/without adjuvant radiation therapy) or primary radiation therapy as determined by the treating investigator
+- Must have completed definitive treatment for primary MCC and regional lymphatic metastases that included surgical removal (with/without adjuvant radiation therapy) or primary radiation therapy as determined by the treating investigator

 - Estimated life expectancy greater than 3 years